FALCON: False-Negative Aware Learning of Contrastive Negatives in Vision-Language Alignment: Related Works

-\textbf{False negatives in VLP} While several prior works have proposed strategies to mitigate the impact of false negatives in the vision domain \cite{robinson2020contrastive, chuang2020debiased, chen2021incremental, huynh2022boosting, wu2020conditional}, the increased risk of false negatives introduced by hard negative sampling remains relatively underexplored in the context of vision-language pretraining. \cite{jiang2023vision} proposed Similarity-Regulated Contrastive Learning (SRCL), which adjusts the contrastive loss by weighting negative samples according to their cross-modal similarity to the anchor, where the similarity is initially estimated using a pretrained model and progressively refined during training.
+\textbf{False negatives in VLP} While several prior works have proposed strategies to mitigate the impact of false negatives in the vision domain \citep{robinson2020contrastive, chuang2020debiased, chen2021incremental, huynh2022boosting, wu2020conditional}, the increased risk of false negatives introduced by hard negative sampling remains relatively underexplored in the context of vision-language pretraining. \cite{jiang2023vision} proposed Similarity-Regulated Contrastive Learning (SRCL), which adjusts the contrastive loss by weighting negative samples according to their cross-modal similarity to the anchor, where the similarity is initially estimated using a pretrained model and progressively refined during training.
 By assigning lower weights to semantically similar negatives, SRCL mitigates the over-penalization of false negatives during contrastive learning.
 More recently, \cite{byun2024mafa, bulat2024fff} demonstrated that converting false negatives into positives using a strong pretrained model can improve the performance on downstream tasks.
 These findings highlight a fundamental trade-off between hard and false negatives, emphasizing its significant impact on the learned representations.
 However, such methods rely heavily on pretrained models and fixed heuristic thresholds (e.g., ITM score cutoffs) to identify false negatives, which may limit their robustness and generalizability across diverse datasets and training conditions.
-In contrast, we propose a learning-based approach that adaptively balances the trade-off between hard and false negatives throughout the training process, without relying on fixed heuristics or external pretrained models.
+In contrast, we propose a learning-based approach that adaptively balances the trade-off between hard and false negatives throughout the training process, without relying on fixed heuristics or external pretrained models. \cite{mei2025geomm} proposed a novel geodesic distance metric for multi-modal contrastive learning, designed to more accurately capture the underlying data manifold and thereby better distinguish positive and negative samples.
+Although this approach is conceptually compatible with FALCON’s hard negative scheduling mechanism, we were unable to evaluate its integration due to the absence of an official code release.